Tag Archives: learning disabilities

 More annoyed than disappointed,

 …I approached the big desk that stood demanding respect front and center of the classroom.
-A sitting Mr. Fenton was at an awkward height and I could see the oily pores of his slick near-bald head.
-It was hard to ignore the heat shooting up through to my ears brought on by the open glance of curious students.
+A sitting Mr. Fenton was at an awkward height, and I could see the oily pores of his slick, near-bald head.
+It was hard to ignore the heat shooting up through to my ears brought on by the open glances of curious students.
 An anonymous snort pulled Mr. Fenton’s eyes from my paper to the instantly quieted class.
-No one dared to meet his gaze and before us, a plain of crowns lowered.
+No one dared to meet his gaze, and before us, a plain of crowns lowered.

 The painful silence stretched on while his dark eyes challenged his students.
 My discomfort only grew.
 Why was I there?
 What was going on?
 Should I grab a chair?
 What was I supposed to do with my hands?

 The scent of garlic polluted the air when Mr. Fenton returned to my work and huffed.
-Never had he apologized for his weakness for the cafeteria Cesar salad; an omission he often made as an explanation to his sour breath.
+Never had he apologized for his weakness for the cafeteria Ceasar salad; an omission he often made as an explanation for his sour breath.

 “Yes.”
 He held the ‘s’ until garlic tainted the air again.